FollyMaddy/webshop-tools/README.md

 Go to the webpage of cups and add printer :

-Connect your labelprinter to the USB !
+Connect your labelprinter to the USB-port!

 links2 -force-html http://localhost:631/admin